A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 Conclusion

 The wait might have been long for a seat, the restaurant was tiny and claustrophobic, and I had to eat quickly and move on, but the effort was worth it.
-I could tell right away when I took a seat at the bar that the chefs put a lot of love and care into the food they made.
+When I took a seat at the bar, I could tell right away that the chefs put a lot of love and care into the food they made.

-The greasy and delicious food, reasonable prices, charming and quirking interior and décor, friendly servers, and the unique experience makes Al’s Breakfast in Dinkytown a must visit restaurant in Minneapolis.
+The greasy and delicious food, reasonable prices, charming and quirking interior and décor, friendly servers, and the unique experience make Al’s Breakfast in Dinkytown a must-visit restaurant in Minneapolis.

 Pros